Fensterbank/zeltlager-guru-backend/README.md

 This project is powered by [NestJS](https://nestjs.com/), a progressive [Node.js](http://nodejs.org) framework for building efficient and scalable server-side applications, heavily inspired by [Angular](https://angular.io).

-It makes use of TypeORM with PostgreSQL and provides a GraphQL-Server built on Apollo.
+It makes use of TypeORM with PostgreSQL and provides a GraphQL-Server built on Apollo using the code-fist approach.

 ## Running the app